 One thing most Linux users have in common is their preference for avoiding proprietary software and having the freedom of choice.
 The Linux kernel holds a multitude of system and kernel mode drivers allowing both enthusiasts and normal consumers to just install the Operating System and get started instantly.

-However, the open source drivers and generic code leads to one headache.
+However, the open source drivers and generic code lead to one headache.
 Desktop Linux primarily, does not have the best reputation when it comes to your laptop’s battery life.
 Running on the Windows OS, your laptop might have hours more of battery life, but under Linux, it might be as low as half of that.

 So, what can you do about it?
 You deserve a truly contemporary and complete Linux computing experience.
 Let’s check out some quick and easy tips to extend your laptop’s battery life using Linux.